anseki/jquery-plainmodal/README.md

 ```

 Let the modal window go under the overlay.
 If `false` is specified to `on` argument, restore the modal window.
 The default is `true`.
-Note that this method works without depending on the current status of the modal window and it doesn't change the status.
+This method is used to just effect.
+Note that it works without depending on the current status of the modal window and it doesn't change the status.
 Therefore, you must restore it after. *If you want to let a parent modal window stay while a child modal window is shown, you should consider [`options.child`](#child) option.*

 ```js
 $('#modal').plainModal({effect: {